Chicago schools make partial payment to teachers' pensions

 Escalating pension payments have led to drained reserves, debt dependency and junk bond ratings for the nation's third-largest public school system.

-There was no immediate comment from the Chicago Teachers' Pension Fund.
-The retirement system was due $733.2 million this fiscal year and CPS had paid only about $19 million prior to Friday.
+The Chicago Teachers' Pension Fund was due $733.2 million this fiscal year and CPS had paid only about $19 million prior to Friday.
 The district said it plans to make the remaining $250 million payment with a fall infusion of property taxes.

+The fund said it planned to charge the district interest on the delayed payment.

+“While we appreciate this partial payment, it is our fiduciary responsibility to safeguard our members’ pensions, protect the fund, and make it whole," Jay Rehak, president of the fund's board said in a statement.
+"Our board has made it clear to CPS that we cannot accept anything less than full payment and compensation for any delays, and our trustees are fully committed to taking whatever action is necessary to reach this outcome."

 Earlier this week, the district completed a $387 million short-term loan with J.P.
 Morgan at initial interest rates as high as 6.41 percent to help cover the pension payment.